Bilmem2/LINE1_NDD_Promoters/README.md

-# LINE-1 Depletion in Promoters of Neurodevelopmental Disorder Genes: Evidence from Genome-Wide Analysis
+# Promoter-Specific Depletion of LINE-1 in Neurodevelopmental Disorder Genes

-> **Note:** This repository serves as the computational supplement for the Brief Report: *"LINE-1 Depletion in Promoters of Neurodevelopmental Disorder Genes: Evidence from Genome-Wide Analysis"*.
+> **Note:** This repository serves as the computational supplement for the Brief Report: *"Promoter-Specific Depletion of LINE-1 in Neurodevelopmental Disorder Genes"*.

 **Author:** Can Sevilmiş
 **Affiliation:** Department of Molecular Biology and Genetics, Bahçeşehir University, Istanbul, Turkey